most violent video games

 People say violent video games make gamers more violent in real life.
 Well, I beg to differ.

-These are some of the most violent games you’ll ever find.
+In this list, I’m sharing my favorites of the most violent games you’ll ever find.
 Some of these games are very old, but the gameplay still holds up.

 See if you’ve played any of these before.
 If not, go try them out.
 But be warned, they are brutally violent.